Seeing your GP or nurse during the Coronavirus Pandemic

 My Health On-Line (until further notice this service is suspended for booking appointments due to the COVID 19 pandemic)

-The Practice is registered with My Health on Line (MHOL) allowing registered patients to book an appointment on-line.
+The Practice is now registered with My Health on Line (MHOL) allowing registered patients to book or cancel an appointment, and order repeat prescriptions on-line.

 To register for on-line services - please ask a receptionist for the appropriate forms, or download a copy using the links below.
 Alternatively, someone can collect the forms and register on your behalf, with your permission.

 Booking and Cancelling appointments on line - When you are registered for on-line services you will be able to book and also cancel any unwanted appointments.
-Full instructions on how to do this are provided in the User Guide available to download above.
+Full instructions on how to do this are provided in the User Guide available here:MHOL User Guide

 To help us and other patients, we ask that you keep your appointment or let us know if you are unable to attend.
 Failing to turn up for a booked appointment wastes the doctors' time and prevents us from offering it to another patient.
 You will be sent a series of reminder/warning letters if you continue to miss appointments and will have your on-line registration cancelled.